 Cybersecurity risks for banking organizations have significantly increased in recent years, in part because of the proliferation of new technologies and the use of the internet and telecommunications technologies to conduct financial transactions.
 Cybersecurity risks have also significantly increased in recent years in part due to the increased sophistication and activities of organized crime affiliates, terrorist organizations, hostile foreign governments, disgruntled employees or service providers, activists, and other external parties, including those involved in corporate espionage.
 Targeted social engineering attacks and "spear phishing" attacks are becoming more sophisticated and are extremely difficult to prevent.
 In such an attack, an attacker will attempt to fraudulently induce employees, customers, or other users of our systems to disclose sensitive information in order to gain access to its data or that of its clients.
 In addition, our customers access our products and services using personal devices that are necessarily external to our security control systems.
 There has also been a significant proliferation of consumer information available on the internet resulting from breaches of third-party entities, including personal information, log-in credentials, and authentication data.
-While we were not directly involved in these third-party breach events, the stolen information can create a threat for our customers if their Bank log-in credentials are the same as or similar to the credentials that have been compromised on other internet sites.
+While we were not directly involved in these third-party breach events, the stolen information can create a threat for our customers if their Bank login credentials are the same as or similar to the credentials that have been compromised on other internet sites.
 This threat could include the risk of unauthorized account access, data loss and fraud.
 The use of artificial intelligence, "bots" or other automation software can increase the velocity and efficacy of these types of attacks.
 As our employees are currently operating under our hybrid work model, our remote interaction with service providers, partners and other third parties on systems, networks, and environments over which we have less control increases our cybersecurity risk exposure.
 We will likely face an increasing number of attempted cyber-attacks as we expand our mobile and other internet-based products and services, as well as our usage of mobile and cloud technologies and as we provide more of these services to a greater number of retail banking customers.
 Persistent attackers may succeed in penetrating defenses given enough resources, time, and motive.
 The techniques used by cyber criminals change frequently, may not be recognized until launched and may not be recognized until well after a breach has occurred.
-The risk of a security breach caused by a cyber-attack at a service provider or by unauthorized service provider access has also increased in recent years.
-Additionally, the existence of cyber-attacks or security breaches at third-party service providers with access to our data may not be disclosed to us in a timely manner.
+The risk of a security breach caused by a cyber-attacks or security breaches at third-party service provider swith access to our data may not be disclosed to us in a timely manner.